sara-nl/griddocs/source/Pages/Advanced/softdrive_on_laptop.rst

 	e.g. squidman.net/resources/downloads/SquidMan3.8.dmg

-* Check your own http proxy port and keep it for later steps:
+* Check your own http proxy port and keep it for later steps.
 By default it is ``8080``.

 Centos
 ======